|Maintenance Notice - PDF Generation|

 |Dynamic PDF generation for web-based content is temporarily unavailable.
 This maintenance affects dynamic PDF files that are generated from either the HTML-based page or manual that you are viewing.
 Links that normally allow this functionality have been hidden, and will reappear as soon as the feature is restored.

 Specifies the list of key names for which ICON stores KVP data in the G_CUSTOM_DATA_S table.
 This data is provided in AttributeUserData of EventUserEvent or attr_event_content of EventCustomReporting (provided via Interaction Server).

 Specifies what, if any, KVP data ICON will store in the G_CUSTOM_DATA_S table.
 The KVP data can come from AttributeUserData of EventUserEvent or from attr_event_content of EventCustomReporting.

 ICON writes to IDB all metrics that are related to active outbound objects, exactly as OCS provides them, without filtering out duplicate metrics.
 ICON identifies active outbound objects by CampaignGUID, ChainGUID, and CallAttemptGUID.

 Specifies whether ICON stores information about 3rd Party Media interactions in IDB.

 Specifies whether ICON stores data in the G_CALL_STAT table to identify which party released the call:

-- false (default) — ICON does not store the data.
+- 0 (default) — ICON does not store the data.

 Note: This ICON feature requires additional configuration on T-Server, and not all T-Servers support this feature.
 For more information, see the section in the Interaction Concentrator User’s Guide for your release about identifying who released the call.